Colleagues

 Richard Friedman

 Richard Friedman combines diverse skillsets in geology, remote sensing, archaeology, and new digital technologies to study the Chaco world.
 He worked with the Navajo Nation Chaco Sites Protection Program to document countless Great Houses and roads throughout the Four Corners region.
 Friedman is also a remote sensing expert who has studied Chaco roads for over 30 years using a variety of techniques including low sun angle aerial photography, thermal infrared multispectral imaging (TIMS), and most recently, Light Detection and Ranging (LiDAR) and Structure from Motion (SfM) photogrammetry.
-He has published articles on Chaco roads (Friedman, Sofaer, and Weiner 2017), the Newcomb field system (Friedman, Stein, and Blackhorse 2003), the built environment of downtown Chaco (Stein, Friedman, Blackhorse, and Loose 2007), and Chaco’s minimal agricultural productivity (Benson, Stein, Taylor, Friedman, and Windes 2006).
-Friedman appears in the 1999 Solstice Project documentary The Mystery of Chaco Canyon.
+He has published articles on Chaco roads (Friedman, Sofaer, and Weiner 2017), the Newcomb field system (Friedman, Stein, and Blackhorse 2003), the built environment of downtown Chaco (Stein, Friedman, Blackhorse, and Loose 2007), and Chaco’s minimal agricultural productivity ( (Benson, Stein, Taylor, Friedman, and Windes 2006 ).
+Friedman appears in the 1999 Solstice Project documentary The Mystery of Chaco Canyon and in our most recent 2024 production, Written On The Landscape.

 Adriel Heisey

 Adriel Heisey is a renowned aerial photographer and professional pilot who has meticulously documented Chaco sites and roads throughout the Southwest for two decades.
-During these years of documentation, Heisey has gained a unique perspective on the expanse of the Chaco world, the replication of architectural patterns among outlier Great Houses, the enigmatic character of Chaco roads, and use of special topographic features.
-His photos and videos are featured in the 1999 Solstice Project documentary The Mystery of Chaco Canyon, our recent fracking alert, and numerous research papers.
-Heisey himself also appears in The Mystery of Chaco Canyon.
+During these years of documentation, Heisey has gained a unique perspective on the expanse of the Chaco world, the replication of architectural patterns among outlier Great Houses, the enigmatic character of Chaco roads, and use of special topographic features, His photos and videos are featured in the 1999 Solstice Project documentary The Mystery of Chaco Canyon, our recent fracking alert, and numerous research papers.
+Heisey himself also appears in The Mystery of Chaco Canyon and in the 2024 Solstice Project’s documentary Written On the Landscape.
 He has published three books of aerial images and currently flies for the Navajo Nation, transporting government officials around the Four Corners region.

 Mike Marshall